Improving Quality of Care: Medical Education

 SAFE works with partner health facilities, hospitals, and local health leaders to ensure that the facilities' medical staff receive regular training in essential life-saving skills pertinent to the health of women and children.
 For example, SAFE has facilitated medical training in neonatal resuscitation, pediatric resuscitation, emergency obstetric care, obstetric emergency recognition and management, triage, emergency response, medication dosing and measurement, among other topics.

 Although we usually utilize Ugandan medical professionals during our training programs, we do work with U.S. and other medical professionals for certain training needs and to review and refine training protocols.
 We also utilize medical students and residents during our healthcare training sessions during internships of varying duration throughout the year.
-If you are a medical student, medical professional (including midwife), or other person interested in medical education and its relationship to the provision of quality medical services, please contact us for information on how you can help, or visit the following pages for information on our student and professional volunteer programs: Join the Movement.
+If you are a medical student, medical professional (including midwife), or other person interested in medical education and its relationship to the provision of quality medical services, please contact us.

 If you are interested in supporting the education of Ugandan healthcare providers, check out the SAFE store.